-Successful project managers manage the differing perceptions of risk and the widespread confusion about its very nature by engaging in systematic risk management.
-According to the Financial Times (n.d.), risk management is "the process of identifying, quantifying, and managing the risks that an organization faces."
-In reality, the whole of project management can be considered an exercise in risk management because all aspects of project management involve anticipating change and the associated risks.
+Successful project managers manage the differing perceptions of risk, and the widespread confusion about its very nature, by engaging in systematic risk management.
+According to the Financial Times (n.d.), risk management is "the process of identifying, quantifying, and managing the risks that an organization faces".
+In reality, the whole of project management can be thought of as an exercise in risk management because all aspects of project management involve anticipating change and the risks associated with it.

 The tasks specifically associated with risk management include "identifying the types of risk exposure within the company; measuring those potential risks; proposing means to hedge, insure, or mitigate some of the risks; and estimating the impact of various risks on the future earnings of the company" (Financial Times, n.d.).
-Engineers are trained to use risk management tools like the risk matrix shown in Figure 6-1, in which the probability of the risk is multiplied by the severity of consequences if the risk does indeed materialize.
+Engineers are trained to use risk management tools like the risk matrix shown in figure 6-1, in which the probability of the risk is multiplied by the severity of consequences if the risk does indeed materialize.

-Α В C D E Negligible Minor Moderate Minor Severe Е Very Likely Low Medium Medium Medium High High High B D Likely Low Low Medium Medium Medium High High BA С Possible Low Low Medium Medium Medium High Medium High 80 В Unlikely Low Low Medium Low Medium Medium Medium High PF Α Very Unlikely Low Low Low Medium Medium Medium
+Α В C D E ≱ Negligible Minor Moderate Minor Severe ⊒ E Very Likely Low Medium Medium Medium High High High ABI D Likely Low Low Medium Medium Medium High High B/ С Possible Low Low Medium Medium Medium High Medium High 80 В Unlikely Low Low Medium Low Medium Medium Medium High Б Α Very Unlikely Low Low Low Medium Medium Medium